Darshcmd/Netflix_clone_DevTown/README.md

 # Netflix_clone_DevTown
-This is a basic Netflix Clone I built as part of a 5-day bootcamp organized by **DevTown**.
+This is a basic Netflix Clone I built as part of a 5-day bootcamp organized by DevTown.
 The goal of the bootcamp was to learn and build a frontend project using HTML, CSS, and JavaScript by replicating some key features of Netflix.

 ## What we did each day: